pujoheadsoft/mockcat/README.md

 </div>

-**Mockcat** is an intuitive and type-safe mocking library for Haskell.
+**Mockcat** is a lightweight, declarative mocking library for Haskell.
 By using the dedicated **Mock Arrow (`~>`)** operator, you can describe mock behavior with the same ease as defining standard functions.

 ```haskell